rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/c++11/README.md

 The purpose of this example is to demonstrate the use of XML Application Creation and the Dynamic Data API.

-How do define a complete application in XML with:
-- type
-- domain
-  - topic
-- participant
-  - publisher
-    - writer
-  - subscriber
-    - reader

 ## Building the Example :wrench:

 To build this example, first run CMake to generate the corresponding build